 My second visit was Rennsport III, just as amazing as II.
 A lot happened to me between the 2nd and 3rd visits, including getting a track car, becoming a club racer, then becoming CRN editor.
-I felt (and still do) a strong need to get to every PCA Club Racing venue and to do a story on each of them: big, small and in between, which is partly why I was able to hit Sebring, Miller, High Plains and Daytona in 2016, in addition to the ries, so there was a lot of racing going on and a lot of trophies involved.
+I felt (and still do) a strong need to get to every PCA Club Racing venue and to do a story on each of them: big, small and in between, which is partly why I was able to hit Sebring, Miller, High Plains and Daytona in 2016, in addition to the on and a lot of trophies involved.